Chenterito/BotsManagerH1/README.md

 # How to implement.

-Copy the folder ""randomMapsH1" into "h1-mod\scripts" of your server folder.
+Copy the script ""MonitorBotsH1" into "h1-mod\scripts" of your server folder.

 Set that dvars in your server configuration file with the values you want.